• Technical Conference: 30 March – 03 April 2025

 • Moscone Center, San Francisco, California, USA

-2024 Demo Zone
+Demo Zone

 Demonstrations occur in a dedicated booth in the demo zone equipped with a table, a monitor, and a bulletin board.
 They are shown to small groups, favoring an interactive format with real-time exchanges between attendees and demo presenters.
-Demonstrations are typically executed on demand and may incorporate a mix of on-site and remote equipment.
+Demonstrations are typically executed on request and may incorporate a mix of on-site and remote equipment.
 These could additionally involve recorded videos or live connections to remote hardware or experiments.

 Topic Categories

-The 2024 OFC Demo Zone showcases various aspects of optical physical layer transmission, hardware, and network orchestration/intelligence.
+The 2025 OFC Demo Zone showcases various aspects of optical physical layer transmission, hardware, and network orchestration/intelligence.
 These aspects include, but are not restricted to:

-• Automated device alignment or characterization setups;
+• Automated device alignment or characterization setups

-• Automated measurement setups for high-capacity transmission experiments, including the use of novel optical fibers;
+• Automated measurement setups for high-capacity transmission experiments including the use of novel optical fibers;

 • Systems, sub-systems, and devices for free-space, microwave, or optical fiber transmission and switching;